-One of the best things about the Garden Route is that so many activities are free or have a very low cost.
+One of the best things about the Garden Route is that so many activities are free or inexpensive.
 For example, you’d need to pay an entrance fee into the national parks.
-But once in, many activities can be free like hiking and swimming.
+But once inside, many activities are free like hiking and swimming.

 To help you plan, here are the entrance fees to various sections of the Garden Route National Park: